 Twitter is a great mode of communication to use to connect with new customers, share company updates, advertise special deals and much more.
 Learn how to make the most of your Twitter account by reading our handy tips.

 Of course, you want to encourage people to check out your website and other pages that are relevant to your tweets, but remember that you don't have much space to work with.
 Make it easier for people to share your content by shortening any web links that you include in your message.
 Links are great for allowing people to further explore your company and its services, but they can often be very long and include many numbers and symbols, which just takes up valuable character space and looks cluttered.
-Use the SimplyCast Twitter tool, or another similar tool, to make your links short and sweet.
+There are several tools to make your links short and sweet.

 Retweet interesting messages that are tweeted by others in your industry.
 Any follower will get bored if you only tweet about your own company and how great it is all the time.
 By sharing relevant information and funny or thought-provoking tweets, you are showing that you are up to date on industry news and trends.
 It also helps to keep readers interested in your feed.